-We have audited in accordance with Philippine Standards on Auditing, the consolidated financial statements of Concepcion Industrial Corporation and its subsidiaries (the "Group") as at December 31, 2022 and 2021 and for each of the three years in the period ended December 31, 2022, and have issued our report thereon dated March 29, 2023.
+We have audited in accordance with Philippine Standards on Auditing, the consolidated financial statements of Concepcion Industrial Corporation and its subsidiaries (the "Group") as at December 31, 2023 and 2022 and for each of the three years in the period ended December 31, 2023, and have issued our report thereon dated March 26, 2024.
 Our audits were made for the purpose of forming an opinion on the basic consolidated financial statements taken as a whole.
 The Supplementary Schedule on Financial Soundness Indicators, including their definitions, formulas, calculation, and their appropriateness or usefulness to the intended users, are the responsibility of the Group's management.
 These financial soundness indicators are not measures of operating performance defined by Philippine Financial Reporting Standards (PFRS) and may not be comparable to similarly titled measures presented by other companies.
 This schedule is presented for the purpose of complying with the Revised Securities Regulation Code Rule 68 issued by the Securities and Exchange Commission, and is not a required part of the basic consolidated financial statements prepared in accordance with PFRS.
-The components of these financial soundness indicators have been traced to the Group's consolidated financial statements as at December 31, 2022 and 2021 and for the years then ended and no material exceptions were noted.
+The components of these financial soundness indicators have been traced to the Group's consolidated financial statements as at December 31, 2023 and 2022 and for each of the three years in the period ended December 31, 2023 and no material exceptions were noted.

-Smille Aminie &. actua
+Isla Lipana & Co.

+Incelda Ronnie de Guzman-Castro

+Partner

+CPA Cert.
+No. 89352

+P.T.R.
+No. 0011287; issued on January 12, 2024 at Makati City

+T.I.N.
+152-015-095

-Imelda Ronnie de Guzman-Castro Partner CPA Cert.
-No. 89352 P.T.R.
-No. 0011287; issued on January 9, 2023 at Makati City SEC A.N. (individual) as general auditors 89352-SEC, Category A, valid to audit 2021 to 2025 financial statements SEC A.N. (firm) as general auditors 0142-SEC, Category A; valid to audit 2020 to 2024 financial statements T.I.N.
-152-015-095 BIR A.N.
-08-000745-044-2021, issued on September 16, 2021; effective until September 15, 2024 BOA/PRC Reg.
+BIR A.N.
+08-000745-044-2021, issued on September 16, 2021; effective until September 15, 2024

+BOA/PRC Reg.
 No. 0142, effective until November 14, 2025

-Makati City March 29, 2023
+Makati City March 26, 2024